 We’re living in a time when IT experts are badly needed, especially in core areas such as IT security and compliance.
 The web is filled with malicious bots that do nothing all day but sniff out weaknesses in your systems so they can create new malware programs designed to bring your business to its knees.
 It takes a team of full-time experts to just keep up with the current threats.

 One mistake in IT security can be incredibly costly.
-According to Ponemon’s 2018 Cost of a Data Breach Study, the average cost of a data breach had risen 6.4% since 2017 for a total average cost of $3.86 million per incident.
+According to Ponemon’s 2018 Cost of a Data Breach Study, the average cost of a data breach had risen 6.4 percent since 2017 for a total average cost of $3.86 million per incident.
 As you might expect, these costs were highest in the healthcare and financial services sector, two of the industries with the most valuable data.

 In addition, in an effort to protect us all, regulators are hard at work dreaming up new regulations (GDPR and all its offshoots) as well as issuing new guidance on old regulations.
 Not only do these regulations vary by country, but they can also vary from state to state within the US.

 Like security, compliance is a full-time job, and mistakes can be costly.
-A single GDPR violation can cost you as much as $22 million (USD) or 4% of your annual revenue, whichever is higher.
+A single GDPR violation can cost you as much as $22 million (USD) or 4 percent of your annual revenue, whichever is higher.
 HIPAA/HITECH fines are capped at $1.5 million, but investigations typically lead to more than one type of violation.
 The $16 million Anthem settlement in late 2018 was the largest to date.
 PCI DSS non-compliance fines can range from $5,000 to $100,000 a month, depending on the size of the business and the severity of the violation.